IBM/maximo-streaming-video-analysis/README.md

 # Analyze live video streams using IBM Maximo Visual Inspection

-In this Code Pattern we'll provide a web application that has the ability to capture frames from streaming cameras, and analyze each frame using IBM Maximo Visual Inspection.
-As analysis results are received, they can be grouped into positive or negative categories.
+In this Code Pattern we'll provide a web application that has the ability to generate a visual timeline of objects and actions detected in a video feed.
 This code pattern is targeted towards users who have access to live streams or CCTV cameras, and would like to apply object detection and image classification to their live camera feeds.

 <!-- When the reader has completed this Code Pattern, they will understand how to extract information from an IBM Maximo Visual Inspection instance as a CSV file, and how to visualize and filter the data within a web browser. -->